reruo321/Spring-Practice/Spring-Boot/Kotlin/001-Settings/README.md

 It is okay to fail it at the first time, (I took a hour to solve it!) so take a look at tips below.

 ## IDE Settings
-If you got a error message like "Unknown JVM target version: 17", you should adjust version of Gradle JVM.
+If you got an error message like "Unknown JVM target version: 17", you should adjust version of Gradle JVM.
 You can see the current options from **build.gradle.kts**.

 ※ **Update the IDE before going to start.** The old version of IDE would cause some troubles or even give no options while setting the latest versions of plugins or SDKs. ([Guideline for Intellij IDEA](https://www.jetbrains.com/help/idea/update.html))